Mike McClellan

-Mike McClellan is an Australian singer-songwriter.
+Mike McClellan (born 24 August 1945) is an Australian folk pop singer-songwriter and musician who was performed since the late 1960s.

 Biography

 McClellan began performing in the late 1960s and in 1972, released his debut album, titled simply Mike McClellan in 1972.
-McClellan toured extensively for the next 2 years playing the songs and previewing the material that would make up his next album.
+McClellan toured extensively for the next two years playing the songs and previewing the material that would make up his next album.